 Demonstrating a low-cost device to enable demand response (DR) for 1 kW dinky loads.
-Traditionally, a system to enable DR in a 1 MW aluminum smelter costs $50k.
+Traditionally, a system to enable DR for a 1 MW aluminum smelter costs $50k.
 This is because if the electric utility is counting on shedding 1 MW load, the DR device must reliably shut off that load.
 Most of the cost of that system is to ensure reliability.
 The goal of our project is to demonstrate a low cost (approx. $100) device to enable DR for all the 1 kW “dinky loads” such as the community theater or small office building.
 Even if we can get 90% reliability, then we can shed 900 kW in 1000 dinky loads.
 For this project, we deployed embedded PCs in remote buildings that can receive DR signals to shut off load remotely by controlling the thermostat.

 Micro-synchrophasors for insight at the distribution grid level The U.S. Dept. of Energy is looking to modernize the power grid.
 The power grid we have now is not designed for all the solar, electic vehicles, and other distributed energy resources feeding energy into the grid.
 The old grid model mostly only has sensors and visibility at the transmission level.
 The objective of a micro-synchrophasor is to add sensors at the distribution level.
 Currently, when there is a power issue, someone drives out to the location to manually assess the situation and (hopefully) fix it.
 For this project, we demonstrated a device that is installed at the distribution substation that can identify the source of voltage sags and other power issues in the distribution system.
 This would make it faster to identify problems.
-Some fun incidents that we observed while I was on the project is identifying causes for why there was a voltage sag.
+Some fun incidents that we observed while I was working on the project resulted from identifying causes for why there was a voltage sag.
 In one case, it was a hawk carrying a mouse that was zapped by the power line… and yes, they found the fried specimens.

 Presenting a poster on my LBL work at PyCon 2017